IPhone 4s: Software

-2019 GPS rollover update

-On July 22, 2019, Apple released iOS 9.3.6 for the iPhone 4S to fix issues caused by the GPS week number rollover.
+On July 22, 2019, Apple released iOS 9.3.6 for the iPhone 4s to fix issues caused by the GPS week number rollover.
 The issues would impact the accuracy of GPS location and set the device's date and time to an incorrect value, preventing connection to HTTPS servers and, consequently, Apple's servers for activation, iCloud and the iTunes and App stores.

 Hardware

 The iPhone 4s uses the Apple A5 system-on-chip (SoC), also found in the iPad Mini (1st generation), that incorporates an Imagination Technologies PowerVR SGX543 graphics processing unit (GPU).
 This GPU features pixel, vertex, and geometry shader hardware supporting OpenGL ES 2.0.
 The SGX543 is an improved version of the GPU used in the iPhone 4s predecessor, the iPhone 4.
 The iPhone 4s uses a dual-core model that is integrated with the Apple A5 SoC in the same way as the iPad 2.
 Apple claims that the iPhone 4s has up to seven times faster graphics than the iPhone 4; this was corroborated by Epic Games president Mike Capps.

 The iPhone 4s has 512 MB of DDR2 RAM.
 Maximum available storage size increased to 64 GB while the 32 GB and 16 GB model options were retained.
-In September 2013 Apple released an iPhone 4S for free with a two-year contract and but with only 8 GB of storage.
+In September 2013 Apple released an iPhone 4s for free with a two-year contract, but with only 8 GB of storage.
 The screen is the same as the prior generation iPhones; 3.5 in, 640×960 resolution (Apple's "retina" design).
 There was an improvement in interactive multimedia applications compared to its predecessor.

 The iPhone 4s has an improved cellular (GSM) antenna design over the iPhone 4.
 The new antenna is divided up into two pieces within the stainless steel band that wraps around the sides of the smartphone.
 Therefore, if the iPhone 4s is gripped in such a way as to attenuate one piece of the cellular antenna, the radio will switch to the other piece that isn't being gripped.
 The iPhone 4s can support a maximum theoretical download speed of up to 14.4 Mbps with HSDPA+.
 As a result of an upgraded radio chip inside it, in addition to being a world phone, both GSM and CDMA customers can roam internationally on GSM networks.
 It also supports Bluetooth 4.0.